irlnathan/s-assoc-docs/associations2.md

 ```

 ##Model, Model Instance, and Collections
 Throughout this discussion I'm going to differentiate between a model, a model instance and a  collection.
 Whereas a model is a description of a thing, a model instance is an example of one of those things.
-So with my user `model` I can create an instance of a user from a variety of sources in sails:
+So with my User `model` I can create an instance of a User from a variety of sources in sails:

 - the sails console
 - via sails blueprint shortcut routes